How to Apply

 - Tell us about your project timeline and include milestone dates relevant to your project.

 Complete the budget form (in English) or budget form (En Español) with a project budget that estimates all of your anticipated expenses and income (including donated, or 'in-kind' services and labor).
-This fillable PDF is best used with Adobe Acrobat or Adobe Reader.
+The fillable PDF will be best used with Adobe Acrobat, Safari, and Preview if exported as PDF.
 You will be prompted to upload the completed budget form when you are completing the online application.